L3ts-H4ck/CommunityChallenge-Spark/tutorials/02-assets.md

 ## On search of ressources

-First we need to go to [metmuseum.org](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access), where we can find resources from the art collection from "The Met", we can use them, share them and more, without any restriction.
+First we need to go to [metmuseum.org](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access), where we can find resources from the art collection from "The Met".
+We can use them, share them and more, without any restriction.
 This change of policies to Open source, is an important statement from The Met to show their commitment to raise the access to this collection via web.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/01.png?raw=true" width="80%">